Dalacin T Lotion (Clindamycin Phosphate)

 No, Dalacin T is not addictive.

-Do not stop using this medicine without talking to your doctor first.
+Do not stop using Dalacin T without consulting your doctor.

 Important Disclaimer